piperhaywood/commonplace-wp-theme/README.md

-# WordPress theme for Bec Worth
+# Commonplace WordPress theme

-This is a simple, translation-ready WordPress theme along the lines of a Commonplace Book.
+This is a simple, translation-ready WordPress theme that came about after conversations with designer [Bec Worth](http://www.youwouldlovethis.com/) about the usefulness of a Commonplace Book and what it could feel like on the web.
+Technically, it borrows heavily from my Notebook theme.
+Most text is typeset in [Work Sans](http://weiweihuanghuang.github.io/Work-Sans/), a variable grotesque designed by Wei Huang.
+Code is set in variable [Source Code Pro](https://fonts.adobe.com/fonts/source-code-pro).
+Thanks to [Sam Baldwin](https://sambaldwin.info/) for a lot of typesetting assistance.

+This is a WIP! 🚧 Please feel free to raise an issue if you notice anything weird.

 ## Installation